A Century Of History

 Interesting factoid #1: The expo was organized by a group of San Diego business leaders, including Ulysses S. Grant Jr.

-Since there are more than 15 museums and a number of gardens that encompass this area, we knew we’d just get a small taste of Balboa Park on this day.
+Since there are more than 15 museums and some gardens that encompass this area, we knew we’d get a small taste of Balboa Park on this day.
 Our friends Kim and Mary joined us for part of the morning (they would be attending a San Diego State basketball game that afternoon), and we arrived at the park shortly after 10 a.m.
 We parked and walked toward the California Tower, where we had 11 a.m. reservations to climb.

 …a couple that we would come back and visit later, we happened upon a famous statue.